nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list tasks/events
-2. TaskBook shows a list of tasks/events
+2. `Dowat` shows a list of tasks/events
 Use case ends.

 The Use case can be elaborated by the SD as below in addition the SD mentioned in the [Design](#design):